web-infra-dev/modern.js/website/builder/src/en/guide/glossary.md

 When Bundler processes the JavaScript application, it builds a dependency graph and then combines every module into one or more bundles.

+## Rspack

+A Rust Bundler, developed by the ByteDance Web Infra team.

+Rspack is still in development and will be open sourced in the future.

 ## Builder

 Build Engine.
 The goal of Builder is to "reuse the best practices of build tools".